The Dereila Nature Inn - a cyber nature centre for nature lovers

 Soft Rush, Juncus effusus

-Soft Rush, Juncus effusus, grows in large clumps and can reach five feet in height (1.5 meters) It prefers the waters egde along side the streams and the ditches.
+Soft Rush, Juncus effusus, grows in large clumps and can reach 5 ft/1.5 m in height.
+It prefers the water's edge along side streams or in ditches.
 It can be invasive in any damp area.
 The stems are smooth and the flowers are yellowish and usually grow from one side of the plant.

 SD

-Common Woodrush, luzula multiflora. is another of the perennial herbs.
-It is native to North America and enjoys the meadows and slopes and is quite at home in non wetlands or the wetland areas.
+Common Woodrush, Luzula multiflora, is another of the perennial herbs.
+It is native to North America and enjoys meadows and slopes and is quite at home in both non-wetlands and wetland areas.

 SD

-The Large Headed Sedge, Carex macrocephela, really thrives in the sand dunes by the waters edge.
+Large-headed Sedge, Carex macrocephela, really thrives in the sand dunes by the waters edge.
 It can survive in much drier conditions than most of the other sedges.
-The male and female flowers are on seperate plants with the female having the larger flowering spikes.
+The male and female flowers are on separate plants with the female having the larger flowering spikes.

 SD

-Scouring Rush, Equisetum hyemale. belongs to the Horsetail family.
+Scouring Rush, Equisetum hyemale, belongs to the Horsetail family.
 The stems are olive to dark green and rough in texture.
 It is an evergreen plant and they are usually erect.
-The each joint that makes up the stem are several inches long with shorter segments higher up the stem.
+Each joint that makes up the stem is several inches long with shorter segments found higher up the stem.

 SD

-Dereila Nature Inn Home > Woodlands Pathway > A Walk in the Woods > In Running Water
+Dereila Nature Inn Home > Woodlands Pathway > A Walk in the Woods > A Look at Rushes and Sedges

 Home | All Things Natural Restaurant | Bird's Nest Lounge | Cyber Room | Lagoon Trail | Naturalist's Nook | Wildflower Garden | Woodlands Pathway